 According to the European Center’s Cannabis and Driving report, cannabis is the illicit drug most often detected in drivers with fatal injuries in North America, Europe, and Oceania.

 That being said, the variables here are many.
-Usually, the tests conducted on injured or killed drivers happen several hours after the crash itself, therefore most of the time the THC level has already decreased.
+The tests conducted on injured or killed drivers usually happen several hours after the crash itself.
+Therefore, most of the time, the THC level has already decreased.
 Blood HC-COOH results do not necessarily imply recent cannabis use.
 It can also be the result of regular use, and therefore unrelated to the accident at hand.

 Currently, there are many jurisdictions where driving under the influence is outlawed.
 One way of detecting drivers under the influence of cannabis is roadside oral fluid testing.
 This is just one of the several methods of drug screening, which is preferred in many countries for the detection of DOA while driving.